2023 Cork Intermediate A Hurling Championship

-The 2023 Cork Intermediate A Hurling Championship is scheduled to be the fourth staging of the Cork Intermediate A Hurling Championship and the 114th staging overall of a championship for lower-ranking intermediate hurling teams in Cork.
+The 2023 Cork Intermediate A Hurling Championship was the fourth staging of the Cork Intermediate A Hurling Championship and the 114th staging overall of a championship for lower-ranking intermediate hurling teams in Cork.
 The draw for the group stage placings took place on 11 December 2022.
-The championship is scheduled to run from July to October 2023.
+The championship ran from 4 August to 22 October 2023.

+The final was played on 22 October 2023 at Páirc Uí Chaoimh in Cork, between Aghabullogue and Midleton, in what was their first ever meeting in the final.
+Aghabullogue won the match by 3-17 to 2-19 to claim their second championship title overall and a first title in 113 years.

+Midleton's Aaron Mulcahy was the championship's top scorer with 1-52.